Sam5059/project-bolt-Button-renitialiser/replit.md

 - **Admin System**: Multi-tier admin system (user, admin, super_admin) for moderation.
 - **Multi-Channel Contact System**: Offers WhatsApp, Messenger, and phone contact options, with smart rendering based on seller data and multilingual support.
 - **Chat Drawer**: A right-side chat drawer for seamless messaging, featuring real-time updates, unread counter management, and responsive design for web and mobile.
 - **Listing Card Quick Actions**: Circular phone, message, and CTA buttons on listing cards.
-CTA buttons use event.stopPropagation() and pointerEvents="box-none" to prevent parent TouchableOpacity from intercepting clicks, enabling direct action execution (add to cart, open booking modal, etc.) without navigating to listing details.
+Uses a ref-based guard system (`skipCardPressRef`) with 100ms timeout to prevent parent TouchableOpacity navigation when action buttons are pressed, enabling direct modal opening (add to cart, rental booking, etc.) without navigating to listing details.
+The ref provides synchronous reading to avoid race conditions in React Native Web where multiple onPress events can fire.
 - **Category Harmonization**: Synchronization of category-specific fields between publish forms and search filters, as demonstrated with the 'Animals' category.
 - **Category Consolidation**: Merging of redundant categories (e.g., 'Loisirs & Divertissement' into 'Loisirs & Hobbies') for improved data consistency and user experience.
 - **Multi-Type Offer Forms**: Specialized request forms for different offer types: